Diversifying Question Generation over Knowledge Base via External Natural Questions: Experimental Evaluation

 \subsection{Overall Evaluation}

-Table~\ref{tb:overall_WQ} and Table~\ref{tb:overall_PQ} report the overall evaluation results on WQ and PQ respectively.
-According to the results, we summarize the following conclusions: \textbf{(1) Injecting paraphrases can contribute to diversifying KBQG.} T5+P, B+P, and JointGT+P show better diversity than their corresponding models without fine-tuning on the paraphrased questions, demonstrating paraphrasing can increase richer semantic patterns and expressions than original data, which helps to produce diverse questions. \textbf{(2) Our approach outperforms existing baselines in diversity, which demonstrates the effectiveness of leveraging external natural questions.} Although the existing three enhanced baselines considering paraphrased questions obtain better performance than themselves, their performance is constrained by the limited ability of the paraphrase model.
-Alternatively, our approach introduces external questions which cover a much broader range of semantic patterns and expressions. \textbf{(3) Our approach has considerable performance in relevance with existing baselines.} We observe that our approach obtains a lower semantic score in terms of simCSE than existing baselines.
-The best result of baselines shows 2\% simCSE gain over our approach on WQ and 8.5\% simCSE gain over our approach on PQ.
-Despite the gap, our approach's absolute simCSE score already meets the relevance requirements.
-SimCSE scores of our approach are all greater than 0.8, which indicates the generated questions are very relevant to the gold questions.
+Table~\ref{tb:overall_PQ} and Table~\ref{tb:overall_WQ} report the overall evaluation results on PQ and WQ respectively.
+Bold formatting denotes the best results while underlining signifies the second best.
+According to the results, we conclude that: \textbf{(1) Injecting paraphrased questions enhances both the diversity and relevance of the KBQG task.} T5+P and B+P exhibit greater diversity on the PQ dataset compared to models trained directly on the original dataset, while also achieving higher relevance on the WQ dataset.
+This suggests that paraphrasing-based fine-tuning introduces richer semantic patterns and expressive variations, enabling the generation of more diverse and contextually relevant questions. \textbf{(2) Our approach surpasses PLMs-based baselines in diversity and matches or even outperforms LLMs-based baselines, which demonstrates the effectiveness of leveraging external natural questions.} Although the two PLMs-based enhanced baselines considering paraphrased questions obtain better performance than their base version, their performance is constrained by the limited ability of the paraphrase model.
+Alternatively, our approach introduces external questions that cover a much broader range of semantic patterns and expressions.
+Furthermore, we note that our method generally outperforms Davinci003 in diversity and is comparable to ChatGPT.
+LLMs (such as ChatGPT) inherently possess richer semantic knowledge compared to PLMs (like BART, the backbone of our approach), leading to higher diversity scores.
+However, our method surpasses Davinci003, highlighting the effectiveness of our approach. \textbf{(3) Our approach achieves comparable performance to PLMs-based baselines in relevance and surpasses LLMs-based baselines.} We observe that our approach achieves slightly lower semantic scores in terms of simCSE than the best PLMs-based baselines, but outperforms LLMs-based baselines.
+Despite the difference between our method and the best baseline, the simCSE scores of our method already meet the relevance criterion.
+SimCSE scores of our approach are all greater than 75\%, which indicates the generated questions are very relevant to the gold questions.
 We conduct an experiment to verify this fact.
-Specifically, we randomly select 1000 question pairs from Quora Question Pairs\footnote{http://qim.fs.quoracdn.net/quora\_duplicate\_questions.tsv}, each pair of which is annotated to be relevant in semantics.
-We then calculate the average simCSE score among these question pairs, and the result is 0.703.
-Actually, diversity and relevance conflict with one another.
-We aim to improve diversity while maintaining relevance within a reasonable range.
+Specifically, we randomly select 1000 question pairs from Quora Question Pairs\footnote{ {http://qim.fs.quoracdn.net/quora\_duplicate\_questions.tsv}}, with each pair annotated as semantically relevant.
+We then calculate the average simCSE score among these question pairs, and the result is 70.33\%.
+In fact, the ideal model should excel in diversity metrics while maintaining balanced relevance scores.
+Our goal is to enhance diversity while ensuring relevance remains within an acceptable range.